 However, if the IASB decides to stick to an exit price measurement at initial recognition it does not appear to be appropriate to assume that the transaction price represents fair value since the transaction price has always the notion of an entry price, not an exit price.
-When applying the exit price notion, that concept has to be consistently applied at initial recognition.
-Therefore, the recognition of day-one-gains-or-losses is possible in most cases.
+When applying the exit price notion, that concept has to be consistently applied at initial recognition as well.
+Therefore, the recognition of day-one-gains-or-losses is theoretically possible and consistent in every circumstance.